Coder2109/lds-website/website/content/weekly-debates/this-house-believes-wifi-should-become-universal-and-free.md

 date: 2023-01-30
 ---

-This house believes Wi-Fi should universal and free.
+This house believes Wi-Fi should become universal and free.

 One group should be arguing that Wi-Fi should be made accessible to all people, everywhere, for free.